INSTRUCTIONS FOR AUTHORS

 10. PROOFS

 Page proofs will be sent to the author showing the final layout of the paper.
-Two or three days including time for transmission will be allowed, so that overseas authors may be required prompt action.
 Proof corrections must be minimal.

 12. DECLARATION OF HELSINKI